Blog Recipe for a Naturally Fun Easter

 unlined index cards.

 That will cover the kids, the main course I have nailed down.
-For desert, I thought I would try a cake that one of our customers, Noelle DeSantis from Ella Vanilla designed using more of our Easter shapes.
+For desert, I thought I would try a cake that one of our customers, Noelle DeSantis from Ella Vanilla designed using more of our Easter cookie cutters.
 She used Fondant to decorate with.
 That is becoming my new favorite food toy!
 I found a recipe online to make it at home.
 It's soooo much fun and better to work with than the store bought version.
+I made my own unique version that featured our Easter Bunny cookie cutters.
 Most of us will already have the ingredients in our kitchen.
 The picture of her cake is above and here is a link to the marshmallow fondant recipe she used.